 Day 3 – Another day began with an early breakfast.
 I ambled down to the beach to catch the boat for my tryst with the world’s largest mammal (read whale).
 Close encounters with a few sperm whales and hundreds of dolphins opened a whole new perspective in this island country.
-Returning from this awe-inspiring experience in the afternoon, I tucked in some pittu and stir-fried vegetables while booking a train ticket for my future ride from Nuwara Eliya to Ella using my new Mobitel SIM card (dial 365 from Mobitel, enter your passport number, destination and number of tickets and get ticket confirmation via sms; click here for details).
-Prior booking in this busy route eliminates any apprehension of missing one of the most picturesque train journeys in Sri Lanka.
+Returning from this awe-inspiring experience in the afternoon, I tucked in some pittu and stir-fried vegetables while booking a train ticket for my future ride from Nuwara Eliya to Ella using my new Mobitel SIM card (dial 365 from Mobitel, enter your passport number, destination, and the number of tickets you wish to purchase.
+You’ll get ticket confirmation via SMS; click here for details).
+Prior booking on this busy route eliminates any apprehension of missing one of the most picturesque train journeys in Sri Lanka.
 Though trains can be slower than buses, they are cheaper and much more comfortable.

-Soon I bid adieu to this unspoilt beach town and headed for Habarana, the next destination in my itinerary.
-I took a tuk-tuk till Kandakulia Junction to catch a bus for Puttalam.
-Another bus from Puttalam (#4/86) brought me to Habarana town (took almost five hours from Kalpitiya) late in the evening.
-Habarana is a nondescript township catering to budget travellers who wish to visit the ancient cities of Anuradhapura and Dambulla and the ruins of Ritigala, Polonnaruwa and Sigiriya.
+Soon I bid adieu to this unspoiled beach town and headed for Habarana, the next destination in my itinerary.
+I took a tuk-tuk to Kandakulia Junction to catch a bus for Puttalam.
+Another bus from Puttalam (#4/86) brought me to Habarana town (which took almost five hours from Kalpitiya) late in the evening.
+Habarana is a nondescript township catering to budget travelers who wish to visit the ancient cities of Anuradhapura and Dambulla and the ruins of Ritigala, Polonnaruwa, and Sigiriya.

 Day 7 – A delicious local breakfast set the mood for an eventful day.
 My

-check list included visits to the famous Dutch fort, hot spring wells, medieval Koneswaram temple and other religious sites.
+checklist included visits to the famous Dutch fort, hot spring wells, medieval Koneswaram temple, and other religious sites.
 I hired a tuk-tuk.
 Needless to say, Trincomalee transported me to a time of greatness.
-The evening found me watching the sunset from Pigeon Island National Park.
+The evening found me admiring the sunset from Pigeon Island National Park.
 Surreal!

 Day 8 – In the morning I checked out from the guest house and boarded a bus for Dambulla.
 On reaching Dambulla after 3 hours, I changed buses to get to Kandy.
 Took me another 3.5 hours to reach my destination.
 It was an arduous bus journey, so after an early dinner I caught up with some reading within the confines of my lodging.

-Note: If you are visiting Sri Lanka post April, it would be a good idea to spend another day in Trincomalee and enjoy a bit of water-sports or whale-watching.
+Note: If you are visiting Sri Lanka post-April, it would be a good idea to spend another day in Trincomalee and enjoy a few water sports or whale watching.
 You could cut short your Kalpitiya stay as it would no longer be the fun side after April.

-Day 9 – The world traveller in me decided to cover most of Kandy in a day, starting from Peradeniya Botanical Gardens, followed by the Royal Palace, Wales Park, Temple of the Tooth (Sri Dalada Maligawa), Kandy lake and the National Museum.
+Day 9 – The world traveler in me decided to cover most of Kandy in a day, starting from Peradeniya Botanical Gardens, followed by the Royal Palace, Wales Park, Temple of the Tooth (Sri Dalada Maligawa), Kandy lake, and the National Museum.
 A big dollop of culture filled up my senses and made my day.

 Day 11 – Started the day with an exhilarating early morning trek to Horton Plains and World’s End.
-Breakfast at World’s End was simply out of the world!
+Breakfast at World’s End was simply out of this world!
 In the afternoon, I took a tuk-tuk to Nanu Oya railway station (30 min. ride) to board the train for Ella, using my reserved ticket booked on Day 3.
-Many a traveller had mentioned about this must-do train ride.
+Many a traveler had mentioned this must-do train ride.
 Trust me, every bit of it was absolutely true!
-I officially joined the “Nuwara eliya-Ella train brigade” after this memorable journey (ha ha!).
+I officially joined the “Nuwara eliya-Ella train brigade” after this memorable journey (haha!).

 Note: If you are a surfer, you must visit Arugam Bay between May and November to grab a smashing surfing opportunity.